lucasboucher/ffbb-alternative/README.md

 ## Config

 - Set `.env` file with `.env.sample` template
-- Set `config.js` file on `/src/assets/js` with `config.sample.js` template
-- You can update data on interface.
+- The scraper will be automatically launched when the project starts, but you can also update the data through the interface

 # Technologies & Librairies: